 Immediate Dental Implant placement

 In some selected cases it is possible to actually extract the tooth and place the dental implant at the same time.
 We call that immediate implantation.
 If you are interested in replacing your tooth with an implant and want to be considered for immediate implantation, please call Drs.
-De Tolla or Williams‘s office for a consultation prior to your extraction.
+De Tolla, Williams or Snow‘s office for a consultation prior to your extraction.

 How much does it cost?

 All patients receive the most careful bone-preserving extraction techniques at no additional charge.
 There is an additional charge for performing a socket grafting procedure at the time of the extraction.
 Charges vary depending on the tooth location and number of teeth.
 If it is determined at your initial visit that you will benefit from a socket grafting procedure, Drs.
-De Tolla or Williams‘s staff will be happy to provide you with an estimate of the procedure cost before treatment begins.
+De Tolla, Williams or Snow‘s staff will be happy to provide you with an estimate of the procedure cost before treatment begins.